-The company measures financial instrument such as Investment in Mutual Fund at fair value at each balance sheet date.
+The company measures financial instrument such as Investment in Mutual Fund at the act balance sheet date.

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an R HIG.

-Sadbhav Udaipur Highway Private Limited Notes to Financial statement for the year ended March 31, 2021 orderly transaction between market participants at the measurement date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either:

-- In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability
+- · In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability